schlattk/gol_react/README.md

 - uses JS Class syntax for the game
 - uses modules for utility functions
 - uses REACT components for efficient dom updating

+clone the repo
+npm install

 npm start to run
 npm test to run tests